 This governs monitor power saving by controlling how power management blanks the monitor screen.
-The default setting blanks the screen and turns off vertical and horizontal scanning and requires a monitor with "green" features.
+The V/H Sync+Blank blanks the screen, turns off scanning and requires a monitor with "green" features.
 If you don't have this type of monitor, use the Blank option.
-DPMS (Display Power Management System) allows the BIOS to control the video display card if the card has the DPMS feature.
+DPMS (Display Power Management System) allows the BIOS to control the display card if the it has the DPMS feature.

-V/H SYNC+Blank (Default)
+V/H SYNC+Blank

-Blank (Non-green monitor, less saving)

-DPMS (Display card must support DPMS)
+Blank (Non-green monitor, less saving) DPMS (Display card must support DPMS) [Default]